nmccloskey/BioinformaticsPSM_projects/README.md

 ### Computational Genomics

 This project comes from Dr. David Liberles's research group, and the objective is to simulate the evolution of metabolic pathways with kinetic modeling.
-Uploaded here is the preliminary version, to which there have been extensive updates.
+Uploaded here is the preliminary version, to which there have been extensive updates (see PEMPS repo).
 The final version of this project and a manuscript are underway.

 ### Scripting for Sciences and Business